Not Business Advice ✍️

 A few months later, I received a payment from the company.

 No communication.
 No explanation.
-No nothing.
+Nothing.

-I thought it was an extra salary or payment sent to me by accident.
+I thought it was an extra salary or a payment sent to me by accident.
 Which I never thought about again.

 But while polishing this book years later, I realized that it might have been that money that they owed me.